wp-plugins/admin-menu-editor/readme.txt

 === Admin Menu Editor ===
 Contributors: whiteshadow
 Donate link: http://w-shadow.com/
-Tags: admin, dashboard, menu, security
+Tags: admin, dashboard, menu, security, wpmu
 Requires at least: 2.7.0
-Tested up to: 2.9
+Tested up to: 2.9.1
 Stable tag: 0.1.6

 Lets you directly edit the WordPress admin menu.
 You can re-order, hide or rename existing menus, add custom menus and more.